globophobe/django-semantic-forms/README.md

 Please remember to run `python manage.py collectstatic` for production deployments.

-This package use [Fomantic UI](https://fomantic-ui.com/) the official community fork of Semantic UI.
+This package uses [Fomantic UI](https://fomantic-ui.com/) the official community fork of Semantic UI.
 Please add the Fomantic UI dependencies to your Django template.

 For example: